 Finally, someone sees what you’re carrying.

-Whittington Well-Being is a boutique research and advisory practice focused on women’s adaptive capacity and the long-term physiological and cognitive consequences of sustained responsibility.
+Whittington Well-Being is a research-based advisory practice focused on women’s adaptive capacity and the early physiological and regulatory shifts that arise under sustained responsibility.

 Adaptive Capacity